LZXCorp/SparkCTF/README.md

 </h1>

 <p align="center">
-    SparkCTF 2024 is a jeopardy-style CTF competition, with 48 hours to complete these challenges.
+    SparkCTF 2024 is a jeopardy-style CTF competition, designed for Year 1 to Year 3 Cybersecurity &amp; Digtal Forensics students to sharpen their skills and demonstrate their ability to quickly adapt and learn concepts within the time constraint of a regular CTF.
+There are over 60+ challenges spanning across multiple 6 categories!
+    <br><br>
+    The CTF commenced on 17 December 2024 at 0900 hours and concluded on 18 December 2024 at 2100 hours, with 36 hours to complete all of these challenges!
 </p>

 <br>